Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-If you are curious how the Golden Retriever and German Shepherd stack up against each other, you might want to check out this article:
+If you are curious about how the Golden Retriever and German Shepherd stack up against each other, you might want to check out this article:

 These top-of-the-class canine students can learn commands within an average of five repetitions and are obedient 95% of the time.
-It’s little wonder that Golden Retrievers, with their good nature and high intelligence, are so often used for service, guide, and therapy dogs.
+It’s little wonder that Golden Retrievers, with their good nature and high intelligence, are so often used as service, guide, and therapy dogs.

 Eager to Please

-Golden Retrievers are among the breeds that are most eager to please their owners.
+Golden Retrievers are among the breeds most eager to please their owners.
 Not all dog breeds possess this trait.
-Some are highly independent or ever stubborn and are content doing their own thing.
+Some are highly independent or stubborn and are content doing their own thing.
 The Golden Retriever’s love for people and hearts of gold (haha) instill within them a genuine desire to please their people.

 Golden’s bond closely with their owners, and they are often happiest when making us happy.